annervisser/anner.io/content/posts/effective-software-engineering.md

 title: 'Effective software engineering'
 ---

-These are some thought on how to excel as a developer within a team and company, both during your core activities and beyond them.
+These are some thoughts on how to excel as a developer within a team and company, both during your core activities and beyond them.
 They explain how I try to approach my work and optimize job satisfaction for myself AND productivity for my team.